izolox/lite-core/README.md

 ## Contact

 For any questions or support, feel free to open an issue or contact me directly on discord `izolox#0`.

 ---

+**Note:** Detailed documentation for Lite-Core is currently in progress and will be made available soon.
+Stay tuned!

+---